The Emperor's New Groove: Release

-After the release date had shifted to December 2000, similarities were noted between the film and DreamWorks Animation's The Road to El Dorado.
-Jeffrey Katzenberg had been at Disney while production began on Kingdom of the Sun, but then left and started DreamWorks in 1994, and there is some speculation that The Road to El Dorado was based on what Katzenberg had seen at Disney.
-Marc Lument, a visual development artist on El Dorado, claimed "It really was a race, and Katzenberg wanted ours out before theirs."
-Lument also added that, "We didn't know exactly what they were doing, but we had the impression it was going to be very similar.
+After the release date had shifted to December 15, 2000, similarities were noted between the film and DreamWorks Animation's The Road to El Dorado.
+Jeffrey Katzenberg had been at Disney while production began on Kingdom of the Sun, but then left and started DreamWorks in 1994.
+There was some speculation that The Road to El Dorado was based on what Katzenberg had seen while at Disney.
+Marc Lument, a visual development artist for El Dorado, stated, "It really was a race, and Katzenberg wanted ours out before theirs", and also added, "We didn't know exactly what they were doing, but we had the impression it was going to be very similar.
 Whoever came out second would face the impression that they copied the other."

-Fullmer and Dindal denied the similarities with the latter commenting "This version [The Emperor's New Groove] was well in the works when that movie came out," and further added, "Early on, when our movie got to be very comic, all of us felt that you can't be making this farce about a specific group of people unless we are going to poke fun at ourselves.
+Fullmer and Dindal denied the similarities, with the latter commenting, "This version [The Emperor's New Groove] was well in the works when that movie came out."
+Dindal further added, "Early on, when our movie got to be very comic, all of us felt that you can't be making this farce about a specific group of people unless we are going to poke fun at ourselves.
 This didn't seem to be a proper choice about Incas or any group of people.
 It was more of a fable."

 The marketing campaign for The Emperor's New Groove was relatively restrained as Disney opted to heavily promote the release of 102 Dalmatians, which was released during Thanksgiving.
-Nevertheless, the film was accompanied with six launcher toys of Kuzco, Kuzco as a llama, Pacha, Yzma, Yzma as a cat and Kronk, accompanied with Happy Meals at McDonald's in North America.
-McDonald's also released toys for the film in Europe, Asia, and Australia.
+Nevertheless, the film was accompanied by six launcher toys of Kuzco, Kuzco as a llama, Pacha, Yzma, Yzma as a cat, and Kronk, accompanied by Happy Meals at McDonald's in North America.
+McDonald's also released toys for the film in Europe and Asia.
 The film premiered at the El Capitan Theatre on December 10, 2000, with Sting in attendance.